- The Hardthöhe

-Germany’s former Chiefs of Defence
+- You are here: Germany’s former Chiefs of Defence

 The Chief of Defence advises the German government on the development and implementation of its overall military defence concept.
 He is the direct superior of all the military personnel in the Bundeswehr and a member of the Federal Ministry of Defence Executive Group.
 The Chief of Defence is appointed by the President of Germany on the recommendation of the Minister of Defence.

-Within NATONorth Atlantic Treaty Organization, the German army has gone from being an enemy to a reliable friend in the defence of Western Europe.
+Within NATO, the German army has gone from being a former enemy to a reliable friend in the defence of Western Europe.
 After the Cold War and German reunification, the task of integrating the former East German Army (National People’s Army) into the Bundeswehr fell to Chiefs of Defence Dieter Wellershoff and Klaus Naumann.

 In addition, as the highest-ranking representatives of all German soldiers they initiated the transformation of Bundeswehr from an exclusively defensive force into an army of operations.